 LRV 50

-In the end, Likeable Sand won!
+In the end, Likeable Sand was the perfect color!
 It works so well in the bedroom and feels like a warm hug with lamplight at night.

 The bedroom is south-facing so it gets lots of sun during the day.
 This paint color is a bit of a chameleon as the light changes looking more pink in the morning and more beige at night.